Morphological filters

 skimage napari

-# ### Dilation and erosion of binary
+# Dilation and erosion of a binary image

 # %%